Fin Fang Foom: Powers and abilities

 Fin Fang Foom possesses super-strength and endurance, the abilities to fly via his wings at supersonic speeds and spew combustible acid mist from his mouth.
 Foom is also extremely durable and can regenerate at a rapid rate.
 In the event his body were to be damaged beyond his capacity to heal, he can overshadow a waiting host and reshape a new physical body for himself from them.
 By entering into long periods of hibernation, Foom has managed to survive for centuries.
 Foom possesses a gifted intellect and can communicate telepathically, shapeshift into almost any animal, and shrink to human size.
 Foom also has access to advanced alien technology from his homeworld.
 Foom can also drain, metabolize and redirect energy of all kinds to make himself larger and stronger.
 At one time, Foom underwent intense meditative training in order to excise himself of his negative traits.
 The end result of divesting his rage, guilt and selfishness caused him to shrink yet gave rise to his malignant aspects in physical form.
 Fin Fang Foom also has the unique power to cause transmogrification through optic beam emissions, having not only changed and rewired the persona's of the Avengers to mimic that of their animal forms.
-But Foom could even use these powers to bring inanimate objects to life at his discretion.
+Foom's transmutation allows him to bring inanimate objects to life at his discretion.

 Other versions

 Iron Man: Las Vegas

 Fin Fang Foom as depicted in Iron Man (2008).
 Art by Adi Granov.

-An alternate universe variant of Fin Fang Foom from Earth-80734 appears in Iron Man: Viva Las Vegas.
+An alternate universe version of Fin Fang Foom from Earth-80734 appears in Iron Man: Viva Las Vegas.

 Marvel 1602

-An alternate universe variant of Fin Fang Foom from Earth-311 appears in Marvel 1602.
+An alternate universe version of Fin Fang Foom from Earth-311 appears in Marvel 1602.

 Mutant X

-An alternate universe variant of Fin Fang Foom from Earth-1298 appears in Mutant X Annual 2001.
+An alternate universe version of Fin Fang Foom from Earth-1298 appears in Mutant X Annual 2001.
 This version is a member of the Lethal Legion who is later killed by the Goblin Queen.

 Nextwave

 A clone of Fin Fang Foom from Earth-63163 created by the Beyond Corporation appears in Nextwave.

-Pet Avengers

-An alternate universe variant of Fin Fang Foom from Earth-97161 appears in Pet Avengers.

-Poison version

-An alternate universe variant of Fin Fang Foom from an unidentified universe appears in Monsters Unleashed.
+Consistent with the original depiction by Kirby, Fin Fang Foom is shown wearing underpants.